Regional Connectivity Shared Goal, Terrorism Common Challenge: Mandviwalla - UrduPoint

 Regional Connectivity Shared Goal, Terrorism Common Challenge: Mandviwalla

-Speakers and parliamentary heads from different countries are participating in the conference, titled "Countering Terrorism and Strengthening Regional Connectivity," said a Senate Secretariat press release issued here Sunday.
+Speakers and parliamentary heads from different countries are participating in the conference, titled "Countering Terrorism and Strengthening Regional Connectivity," said a Senate Secretariat press release issued here.

-"In the fight against terrorism, Pakistan has lost more than 70,000 precious lives, and suffered a loss of over $130 billion to its economy," Mandviwalla said , adding "despite a successful cleansing, our national resolve to defeat and banish terrorism from its roots remains firm."
-The Deputy Chairman informed the participants that Pakistan braved these colossal losses on socio-economic, developmental and human fronts, and worked out a multi-pronged strategy involving all key government and security institutions to get rid of this menace completely.
+"In the fight against terrorism, Pakistan has lost more than 70,000 precious lives, and suffered a loss of over $130 billion to its economy," Mandviwalla said, adding "despite a successful cleansing, our national resolve to defeat and banish terrorism from its roots remains firm."
+The Senate deputy chairman informed the participants that Pakistan braved these colossal losses on socio-economic, developmental and human fronts, and worked out a multi-pronged strategy involving all key government and security institutions to get rid of this menace completely.

 He said Pakistan's parliament had played a proactive role in building a strong and resilient legislative anti-terror edifice that comprehensively addressed the inter-connected issues of organizing, financing, arming, supporting and abetting terrorist violence.